ElAwbery/Lucky_Egg/README.md

 Prior to starting this project in December 2018 I had no web development experience other than occasionally writing a few lines of html.
 I started to learn Python in March 2018.
 After teaching myself the basic syntax (see my Python [practice repo](https://github.com/elawbery/Python-Practice)) I completed the EdX MIT 6.00.1x online [Introduction to Computer Science and programming](https://github.com/elawbery/MIT-6.00.1x) and 6.00.2x [Introduction to computational thinking and data science](https://github.com/ElAwbery/MIT-6.00.2x).

-Eventually I intend to make a tutorial accompanying the project to facilitate others through the same learning process.
+Eventually I intend to make a tutorial accompanying this project to facilitate others through the same learning process.
 Each of the steps in building the architecture will expand into a blog post in which I outline the next phase of the project and set a series of coding tasks for users to complete.

 # Building the framework